The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 100724B

 For each time interval we measure separately the significance of the black body in model $f_{BB}$ and of the exponential cutoff in model $f_{BHec}$ with respect to the Band model alone $f_{Band}$.
 We rely on the Likelihood Ratio Test, which uses as Test Statistic ($TS$) twice the difference in log-likelihood between the null hypothesis (the Band model in our case) and the alternative hypothesis (either $f_{BHec}$ or $f_{BB}$ in our case).
-The details of this procedure can be found in Appendix \ref{sec:LRT}.
+The details of this procedure can be found in Appendix \ref{sec:LRT}. \textbf{We also measure the p-value for a goodness-of-fit test using a procedure equivalent to the classic $\chi^2$ test but more appropriate for Poisson data.
+In particular, we follow the method proposed by \citet{cousins2013generalization} based on Monte Carlo simulations.
+It is well known that the goodness-of-fit p-value $p$ can be misleading when the data points have very different uncertainties, because the points with smaller errors will dominate.
+This is the case in our situation, where GBM data provide a much larger statistic than LLE data.
+Therefore, we measure separately the null-hypothesis probability for the entire dataset ($p$) and for the LLE data alone ($p_{\rm LLE}$) in order to investigate whether a model is able to describe the data both at low and at high energy.}

+We report the results in Table~\ref{tab:model-selection}.
+The TS of $f_{BHec}$ with respect to $f_{Band}$ and the corresponding significance of the improvement (\textbf{9}th column) is large ($> 4\sigma$) for all intervals except for the two where the GRB is faint. \textbf{The quality of the fit is good both overall and for LLE data in particular, as shown by the p-values $p$ and $p_{\rm LLE}$ (last two columns).
+On the other hand, the improvement obtained with $f_{BB}$ with respect to $f_{Band}$ is large ($> 4\sigma$) for 4 intervals (6th column).
+The values for the overall null-hypothesis probability $p$ for $f_{BB}$ seem to indicate a good fit (7th column), however while the model describes well the low-energy data it does not describe well LLE data, as shown by $p_{\rm LLE}$ (8th column, see also fig.~\ref{fig:spEvolution}).
+Hence, we can conclude that while $f_{BB}$ models well the low-energy data -- as already concluded in \citet{2011ApJ...727L..33G} -- it fails to describe well LLE data.}